List of speakers of the Kerala Legislative Assembly

 Speaker of the Kerala Legislative Assembly is the presiding officer of the Legislative Assembly of the state of Kerala, the main law-making body for the Kerala.
-He is elected by the members of the Kerala Legislative Assembly.
+The speaker is elected by the members of the Kerala Legislative Assembly.
 The speaker is always a member of the Legislative Assembly.

 A. N. Shamseer is the incumbent speaker of the Kerala Legislative Assembly.